imyourbug/mdtsp/README.md

 # DeepRL-MDTSP
-A solution to the Multiple Depot Travelling Salesman problem using Deep Reinforcment Learning.
+A solution to the Multiple Depot Travelling Salesman problem using Deep Reinforcment Learning, Attention Networks, GNN's, Genetic Algorithms and Fuzzy Logic.